daattali/rasperry-pi-gaming-console-setup/README.md

 force_turbo=0
 ```

+**NOTE:** Overclocking does has its risks, read up on it to understand.
+It may cause your rpi to generate more heat and shorten its lifespan.

 ### Getting SNES Bomberman multiplayer working

 It seems like the multiplayer feature on Super Bomberman for SNES does not work when the ROM is in the `snes` folder where all my other SNES ROMs are.
 When I move Bomberman to use the pisnes emulator by moving the ROM to the `snes-pisnes` folder, then multiplayer does work, but some buttons on the controller don't work.
 I have to use the keyboard to start or end games, which is annoying.
 Turns out that the pisnes controller configuration isn't inherting its controls properly, and I need to manually set the key mappings for pisnes.